ebu/benchmarkstt/docs/api-methods.rst

 :param str file: The file to read rules from
 :param str encoding: The file encoding

+:example text: "This is an Ex-Parakeet"
+:example normaliser: "regexreplace"
+:example file: "./resources/test/normalisers/regexreplace/en_US"
+:example encoding: "UTF-8"
+:example return: "This is an Ex Parrot"

 :param str text: The text to normalise

 normalisation.localisedfile